 The Canary Islands, a Spanish archipelago off the coast of northwestern Africa, are rugged volcanic isles known for their white and black sand beaches – a great short-haul winter sun holiday destination.
 The Canary Islands are really close to the UK to find that much-needed guaranteed sun and it’s also cheap to get there.
 “What activities can I do in Lanzarote?” you might ask, rest your concerns, there is more than enough to do.

-Below are 10 activities to do in Lanzarote and why you need to visit there:
+Below are the top 10 best things to do in Lanzarote and why you need to visit there:

-All year around, you are guaranteed good weather (particularly if you are used to English summers).
-Lanzarote and Fuerteventura hit the low 70s throughout the year and are a bit cooler compared to Tenerife, but still, are warm throughout the year.
-It is also the time zone as the UK and Irelands.
+All year around, you are guaranteed good weather (particularly if you are used to the English summers).
+Lanzarote and Fuerteventura hit the low 70s throughout the year and are a bit cooler compared to Tenerife, but still, it is still warm throughout the year.
+It is also the same time zone as the UK and Ireland.

-Book an all-inclusive holiday from £305/month, for flights and hotel included.
-Considering Lanzarote is off the coast of Africa that is not a bad deal, in fact, a great deal made easy.
-You can travel directly from major UK airports – randomly it can be cheaper travelling there from the UK, than mainland Spain.
+Book an all-inclusive holiday from £305/month, for flights and a hotel included.
+Considering Lanzarote is off the coast of Africa that is not a bad deal, in fact, it is a great deal made easy.
+You can travel directly from major UK airports – randomly it can be cheaper travelling there from the UK, than mainland Spain (pretty surreal).

 It is really recommended to hire a rental car if you are staying longer than a few days in Lanzarote.
 It is the best option for discovering the remote wilderness regions, as there are lots to discover on the island.
-The bus lines are a bit of a hassle, taking up to 5 hours from the capital Arrecife to get to the North of the island, cool places like Famara.
+The bus lines are a bit of a hassle, taking up to 5 hours from the capital Arrecife to get to the North of the island, cool surfing places like Famara.
 To book a taxi in Lanzarote, the cost is reasonable from £9/day if you book in advance.
 For cheap deals, visit here.
 For an article on “where you can rent a car for cheap” read it here.

 4. You can surf and do lots of outdoors sports